 1. Safety First

-Before you do anything else check for injuries and call for an ambulance if needed.
+Before you do anything else, check for injuries and call an ambulance if needed.
 Put out reflective triangles or flares if appropriate.
-Once you and your passengers are safe, look around for any indicators that can help you picture exactly where the vehicles stopped.
-Then, if you are in the road and your car is drivable, move to the shoulder.
+After you confirm your passengers’ safety, look around for any indicators that can help you picture exactly where the vehicles stopped.
+If your car stopped in the road but you can still drive it, move it to the shoulder.
 Vehicles stopped in traffic can cause further accidents and risk being hit a second time by a distracted driver.
-If your vehicle stops in such a way it is not in traffic, however, do not move your vehicle.
+If your vehicle stops out of the way of traffic, however, do not move your vehicle.
 This may make recreating the accident easier for the police.

 2. Call the Police

-If the accident is minor and nobody is hurt the police may not come out to investigate, but call anyway to let them decide.
-Plus, if the other driver turns out to be aggressive or threatening, it may be helpful to have the police on the line to cool tempers or intervene.
+For a minor accident with no injuries, police may not come out to investigate, but call anyway to let them decide.
+Plus, if the other driver acts in an aggressive or threatening way, it may help to have the police on the line to cool tempers or intervene.
 When the police arrive be cooperative and honest, but volunteer nothing more than what the police ask of you.
-The police may record any of your statements in their report, and if an insurance company can find any way to misconstrue your words, they will.
+The police may record any of your statements in their report, and if an insurance company can find any way to misconstrue your words, it will.

 3. Document Everything

 Insist on taking your own photos, and get enough of the background to provide context for the wreck.
 Take plenty of pictures:

 - Larger shots of the vehicles from all angles

 - Vehicle identification numbers (VIN)